willgundy/list-practice-premier-league/README.md

 **Scoring rubric: 2.5 point for each array displayed to the page.**

 1. Goal: render 4 separate lists of things to the same index.html file.
 Minimally,
     *   one list should be a list of string,
+        - buttons
     *   one should be a list of simple objects,
+        - teams
     *   one should be a list of objects where one property is a nested object,
+        - matches
     *   and one should be a list of objects where one property is an array.
+        - standings
     *   A a stretch goal, feel free to make all of them arrays of deep objects (with array and nested object properties).
 2. Start with the [list practice template repo](https://github.com/alchemycodelab/display-a-list-practice).
 3. Repeat the following process 4 times, with 4 different domains, all in the same template: